ChainAgnostic/CAIPs/CAIPs/caip-4.md

 ## Specification

-### BIP122 Namespace
+### BTC Namespace

-The namespace is called "bip122" as in [BIP122](https://github.com/bitcoin/bips/blob/master/bip-0122.mediawiki).
+The namespace is called "btc" as in Bitcoin-like chains as defined by [BIP122](https://github.com/bitcoin/bips/blob/master/bip-0122.mediawiki).

 #### Reference Definition